marbl/MetagenomeScope/README.md

 ## Contact

+Feel free to let me know if you have any suggestions, comments, or other feedback about the tool.

 I can be reached via email at `mfedarko at umd dot edu`.

+You can also open an [issue](https://github.com/fedarko/MetagenomeScope/issues) in this repository, if you'd like.

 ## Acknowledgements